Translate

 Another possibility is that the solid crude substance could be partially dissolved in the hydrotrope solution.

-The solubilization capacity of the hydrotrope is a strong function, usually exponential, of the hydrotrope's concentration, and mere dilution with water is enough to recover the dissolved materials.
+The solubilization capacity of a hydrotrope is usually an exponential function of the hydrotrope concentration, and mere dilution with water can be enough to recover the dissolved materials.

-Hydrotropes can be expected to be useful to replace water when it is used in an aqueous trituration of an impure solid mixture as in ‘swish’ chromatography.
-This can be expected to be advantageous when very little of either the predominant component or the minor impurities dissolves in water alone.
+Hydrotropes can be expected to be useful to replace water when it is used in an aqueous trituration of an impure solid mixture as in ‘swish’chromatography.
+This can be expected to be advantageous when very little of either the predominant component or the minor impurities dissolve in water alone.

 The Manufacturing Process Route Selection: The Inclusion of Phase Switching and its Relationship to Validation